Jet-environment interaction after delayed collapse in binary neutron star mergers: Physical Models and Numerical Setup

-Our simulations are performed using the GRMHD code \texttt{Spritz} \cite{Cipolletta2020, cipolletta2021}, employing the generalised Lorenz gauge to evolve the vector potential \cite{Farris2012}, PPM reconstruction along with HLLE Riemann solver, RK4 method for time-stepping, and the publicly available \texttt{RePrimAnd} library for primitive variable recovery \cite{Kastaun2021, Kalinani2022}.
-Spacetime evolution follows the BSSN formulation as implemented in the \texttt{MacLachlan} module of the Einstein Toolkit \cite{etk2023}.
+Our simulations are performed using the GRMHD code \texttt{Spritz} \citep{Cipolletta2020, cipolletta2021}, employing the generalised Lorenz gauge to evolve the vector potential \citep{Farris2012}, PPM reconstruction along with HLLE Riemann solver, RK4 method for time-stepping, and the publicly available \texttt{RePrimAnd} library for primitive variable recovery \citep{Kastaun2021, Kalinani2022}.
+Spacetime evolution follows the BSSN formulation as implemented in the \texttt{MacLachlan} module of the Einstein Toolkit \citep{etk2023}.
 Our Cartesian grid setup includes twelve refinement levels, with the two finest levels tracking each NS during the inspiral phase.
-At merger, we transition to fixed mesh refinement, and upon collapse to a BH we cover the latter with a cubic shaped extra level with $\simeq\!9.5$\,km side.
+At merger, we transition to fixed mesh refinement, and upon collapse to a BH (if any) we cover the latter with a cubic shaped extra level with $\simeq\!9.5$\,km side.
 The computational domain extends up to 51,500\,km in positive and negative $x,y,z$ directions.

 A key novelty compared to previous work concerns the setting of the artificial atmosphere, i.e.~the minimum rest-mass density $\rho_\mathrm{atm}$ allowed during evolution.
 We recall that in \texttt{Spritz}, whenever the evolution would lead to $\rho\!<\!\rho_\mathrm{atm}$, density is reset to $\rho_\mathrm{atm}$, pressure is reset according to the cold part of the EOS, fluid velocity is set to zero, and magnetic fields remain unchanged.
 Here, we set $\rho_\mathrm{atm}\!=\!\rho^*\!=\!6.17\times10^{4}$\,g/cm$^3$ up to a radial distance of $r^*\!=\!74$\,km, while at larger distances we employ the power-law profile $\rho_\mathrm{atm}\!=\!\rho^*\,(r/r^*)^{-6}$.
-With this setting, no atmospheric floor reset occurs at any time above $\approx\!90$\,km distance, leaving all outflows, from dynamical ejecta to the incipient jet, completely unaffected.\footnote{Atmospheric densities decreasing with distance were already employed, e.g., in \cite{hayashi2024jet} There, $\rho_\mathrm{atm}\!\propto\!r^{-3}$ down to 0.166\,g/cm$^3$ and then the floor remains constant, resulting in $\rho_\mathrm{atm}$ higher than ours above $\sim\!700$\,km.
-At 2000\,km distance, it is already $\sim\!1000$ times higher (see comparison in Figure~\ref{fig:rhovr}, top panel).}
+With this setting, no atmospheric floor reset occurs at any time above $\approx\!90$\,km distance, leaving all outflows, from dynamical ejecta to the incipient jet, completely unaffected.
+The $r^{-6}$ falloff is chosen following \cite{Pavan2021,Pavan2023}, which demonstrated that such a steep decline is necessary to guarantee a reliable large-scale evolution.
+A shallower prescription like, e.g., the one employed in \cite{hayashi2024jet} ($\rho_\mathrm{atm} \!\propto\!r^{-3}$ down to 0.166\,g/cm$^3$ and then constant) yields atmosphere densities orders of magnitude higher than ours beyond $700$\,km distance and $\sim\!1000$ times higher at 2000\,km, eventually becoming a critical limitation at increasingly large scales (see Appendix \ref{floorpres}).